Paradox-73/MusicBucket/README.md

 - Discover lesser-known tracks from your favorite artists
 - Generate playlists to deepen your artist knowledge

-### Culture Clash
-- Interactive globe interface using Three.js and Globe.GL for immersive geographical music exploration
-- Curated playlists featuring popular songs from selected countries
-- Insights into regional music culture and influential artists
-- Access to global music charts and trending tracks

 ### RoadTrip
 - Create location-based mixtapes using MapBox API integration
 - Discover local artists along your planned route